Why Bachman-Turner Overdrive’s ‘Four Wheel Drive’ Could’ve Waited

 Bachman-Turner Overdrive put a lot of hard work — and countless touring miles — into making it big, and when they broke through, they didn't slow down.

-Quite the opposite, in fact: In May of 1975, less than a year after the arrival of the band's third album, the huge hit Not Fragile, they returned with Four Wheel Drive — the fourth release in a torrid stretch that saw five BTO LPs hit stores in a two-year span.
+Quite the opposite, in fact: They returned with Four Wheel Drive in May 1975, less than a year after the band's third album, the huge hit Not Fragile.
+It was the fourth release in a torrid stretch that saw five BTO LPs hit stores in a two-year span.

 From a certain point of view, BTO's steady production made sense: As Randy Bachman explained during an interview with the NME, the band had a very specific — and purposely very basic — songwriting approach.
 "When I started this band, we all sat down and listened to what we considered to be the really great rock bands – the Who, the Stones, Free – and tried to work out what made those records great.
 We discovered that they all had good hook lines, and that most of them started out with guitar riffs, so we started writing songs like that."